Homestead Exemptions

 Surviving Spouse of Disabled Veteran Who Qualified for the Donated Residence Homestead Exemption Yes April 30 Copy of death certificate, ID, current VA letter identifying you as the surviving spouse Continuation of spouse’s taxable exemption amounts

-Surviving Spouse of Member of Armed Forces Killed in the Line of Duty Yes April 30 Copy of death certificate, current VA letter identifying you as the surviving spouse, ID Total exemption from property taxes for all taxing jurisdictions
+Surviving Spouse of Member of Armed Forces Killed in the Line of Duty Yes April 30 Copy of death certificate, current VA letter identifying you as the surviving spouse, ID 100% of homestead property's market value for all taxing jurisdictions

-Surviving Spouse of a First Responder Killed in the Line of Duty Yes April 30 Copy of death certificate, documentation identifying your spouse as a first responder killed in the line of duty and you as the surviving spouse Total exemption from property taxes for all taxing jurisdictions
+Surviving Spouse of a First Responder Killed in the Line of Duty Yes April 30 Copy of death certificate, documentation identifying your spouse as a first responder killed in the line of duty and you as the surviving spouse 100% of homestead property's market value for all taxing jurisdictions

 NOTE: Some total exemptions qualified after Jan.
 1st are prorated for the first year.
 See Texas Property Tax Code Sec.
 11 for additional detail and a more comprehensive list of exemptions, qualification requirements, and rules.